Parallel, Asymptotically Optimal Algorithms for Moving Target Traveling Salesman Problems: PCG

 \section{PCG}

 We now present our second instantiation of the IRG framework, which we call PCG.
 PCG shares many of the subroutines of IRG-PGLNS, but employs a different form of parallelization.
 Instead of using the parallel solver PGLNS to solve GTSPs, PCG uses the serial solver GLNS, but solves several GTSPs simultaneously, each corresponding to a different set of sample points.
-PCG is described by Alg. \ref{alg:PCG}, which we refer to as the main process.
-We also provide an illustration in Fig. \ref{fig:pcg_alg_expl_fig}.
+PCG is described by Alg. \ref{alg:PCG}, which we call the main process.
+Fig. \ref{fig:pcg_alg_expl_fig} shows an illustration.
 PCG begins by finding an initial tour $\Gamma^*$ using the same method as Alg. \ref{alg:IRG_PGLNS}.
-After finding $\Gamma^*$, PCG initializes an \emph{informed set} $\mathcal{S}_i^\dagger$ for each target.
+Next, PCG initializes an \emph{informed set} $\mathcal{S}_i^\dagger$ for each target.
 In particular, it initializes $\mathcal{S}_i^\dagger$ as a singleton set, containing the point $(\qagt, t) \in \Qagt \times \mathbb{R}^+$ at which $\Gamma^*$ visits target $i$ (Line \ref{algline:pcg_init_informed_sets_after_dfs}).

-After initializing the informed sets, PCG begins its tour improvement loop (Line \ref{algline:pcg_tour_improv_loop}).
+PCG then begins its tour improvement loop (Line \ref{algline:pcg_tour_improv_loop}).
 Each iteration of this loop runs $n_\text{proc}$ parallel child processes.
 Each child process $j$ generates a set of sample points $\mathcal{S}_i^j$ for each target $i$ (Lines \ref{algline:pcg_child_proc_loop_begin}-\ref{algline:pcg_sampling}). $\mathcal{S}_i^j$ contains all points in $\mathcal{S}_i^\dagger$, as well as $n_\text{rand}$ randomly sampled points unique to process $j$.
 After constructing $\mathcal{S}_i^j$, each process $j$ finds a tour $\Gamma^j$ by solving a GTSP (Line \ref{algline:pcg_sampling}).
 Rather than using PGLNS at this step, we use the serial GLNS.
 We found that if we set $n_\text{proc}$ equal to the number of cores on our computer and also tried to parallelize GLNS, then PCG's performance degraded due to running more total threads than the number of cores.
 While there is potential for combining PCG with PGLNS, e.g. using 2 PCG processes with 5 PGLNS threads per process on a 10-core computer, we leave this combination to future work.